The green glow of dark-tainted earth.

 Fynn knew she had a plan.

-As the demon grew closer, so too did the hilt of her weapon, still lodged in his breastplate.
+As the Yunai grew closer, so too did the hilt of her weapon, still lodged in his breastplate.

-“You will die,” Imonar said to her, his breath heavy with the smell of blood.
+“You will die,” Limonar said to her, his breath heavy with the smell of blood.

 “Someday,” Iliera replied, her hand tightening around the handle of her blade.
 “Not today.”